limberest/limberest/docs/topics/services.md

 This registers MoviesService to respond to requests for */movies* resources.
-When a request is received by Limberest, it's forwarded to the service with the most specific matching registered path (for example: a request to /movies/a2d7721c will invoke the service registered with path '/movies/{id}' in preference to that with just '/movies').
+When a request is received by Limberest, it's forwarded to the service with the most specific matching registered path (for example: a request to */movies/a2d7721c* will invoke the service registered with path "/movies/{id}" in preference to that with just "/movies").

+### Implementation
 The job of your service is to interpret the request and build a corresponding response.
 Here's the complete `get()` method from MoviesService:
 ```java